andrewliang25/andrewliang25.github.io/source/_posts/fundamentals-of-garbage-collection-in-dotnet.md

 Objects that are not reclaimed in a garbage collection (a.k.a. survivors) and are promoted to the next Generation.

 When the garbage collector detects that the survival rate is high in a generation, it increases the threshold of allocations for that generation.
 The next collection gets a substantial size of reclaimed memory.

-The CLR continually balances two priorities: not letting an application's working set get too large by delaying garbage collection and not letting the garbage collection run too frequently.
+The CLR continually balances two priorities:
+1. Not letting a working set get too large by delaying garbage collection.
+2. Not letting the garbage collection run too frequently.

 ## What happens during a garbage collection

 1. Marking phase: Finds and creates a list of all live objects.

+{% asset_img marking.png Marking %}

 2. Relocating phase: Updates the references to the objects that will be compacted.

 3. Compacting phase: Reclaims the space occupied by the dead objects and compacts the surviving objects by moving objects towards the older end of the segment.

+{% asset_img normal-deletion.png Deletion without compacting %}

+{% asset_img deletion-with-compacting.png After compacting %}

 The large object heap (LOH) is not compacted because copying large objects imposes a performance penalty.
 LOH is automatically compacted when a memory limit on a container or other runtime configuration options is reached.